-Students will write a review of 4 Full Pages, double spaced, of the article with their thoughts on the subjects and topics presented.
+Students will write a review of 4 Full Pages, double spaced, of the article plus cover page with their thoughts on the subjects and topics presented.
+Include an introduction and conclusions section.

 This exercise is to develop the student's own personal interpretation skills.
 I am interested in your interpretation of the article content, which will include: (a) what key ideas or concepts will you take away from the article, (b) how will you apply the concepts in your group or work environment, (c) how have you seen the concepts applied in a business and/or retail environment, and with what results.